An epidemiological model with waning immunity and reinfection: Discussion

-The dual-age modelling approach offers distinct advantages compared to traditional ODE models.
+In our numerical calculations, for simplicity, we treated immunity obtained from infection and vaccination as being identical.
+In reality, vaccine-induced immunity may differ in duration or effectiveness compared to infection-acquired immunity.
+We described a natural extension in Section~\ref{SSVacMod} for the case that vaccination provides less immunity than infection, possibly dependent on the current $\tau$ at the time of vaccination.
+This requires introducing either an additional parameter function or an impulse term.
+Although mathematically more complex, this extension would allow more realistic modeling of different types of immunity and their relative effectiveness.
+It is also possible to extend the model with different parameter functions for naturally recovered and vaccinated individuals.
+However, this would afford the introduction of a new heterogeneity variable -- time since last vaccination.

+Like other deterministic epidemiological models, our framework might be extended to incorporate additional heterogeneity or stochasticity.

+Regarding contact structure heterogeneity, the proposed model (like any other ODE or PDE model) can serve as building block for network or metapopulation models.
+Nodes could represent geographical regions, age groups, or subpopulations with varying vulnerability, each related to similar system of equations with distinct parameter functions $v(\theta,\tau), \sigma(\tau), \rho(\theta,\tau)$, etc. The coupling between nodes requires additional transmission terms representing between-group contacts.
+Importantly, immunity-age structure may interact with network topology: For example, individuals at highly connected nodes might experience more frequent reinfections, and also affect the distribution of immunity ages across other network nodes.

+For stochastic effects, we note that the model can in principle be derived as the Fokker-Planck-system of a piecewise deterministic stochastic process (transitions at random points in time, deterministic evolution of immunity waning between transitions).
+In addition, diffusion terms could be introduced to model random variations in parameters or in the waning process.
+We leave these possible extension for future research.

+Given its flexibility, the dual-age approach has distinct features that may be useful in public health decision making.
 It naturally accommodates realistic parameter dependencies that reflect biological mechanisms: susceptibility genuinely depends on time since last exposure.
-The dynamics of the viral load depends on both the infection stage and the prior immunity, and vaccination policies can rationally target individuals based on the age of immunity rather than treating all susceptibles uniformly.
+The dynamics of the pathogen load depends on both the infection stage and the prior immunity, and vaccination policies can rationally target individuals based on the age of immunity rather than treating all susceptibles uniformly.
 The framework is flexible and allows for extensions such as demographic processes for long-term forecasting and immunity-age-dependent vaccination strategies for policy evaluation.
-The explicit tracking of immunity age enables modelling of booster vaccination campaigns that target individuals whose immunity has waned beyond a specified threshold, a policy tool not feasible in standard epidemiological compartmental models.
+The explicit tracking of immunity age enables modeling of booster vaccination campaigns that target individuals whose immunity has waned beyond a specified threshold, a policy tool not feasible in standard epidemiological compartmental models.
+The ability to incorporate such nuanced vaccination policies demonstrates the flexibility of the dual-age framework for capturing realistic intervention strategies.